 When we were planning our trip to Iceland, one of the places that caught my eye the most was Jökulsárlón, especially when I found out that it was a stepping off point for a lot of ice cave tours.
 It was a little out of the way for us – we hadn’t been planning on going any further east than Vík – but I’m so glad we spent the extra time in the car.

 The Vatnajökull glacier is the largest in Europe, and is protected by a national park.
-It’s size is truly massive and can be best appreciated by viewing a satellite map of the area.
+Its size is truly massive and can be best appreciated by viewing a satellite map of it.
 The area of the national park accounts for just over 13% of the entire country.
 It is massive and it is spectacular.

 Meeting Up with the Group